Answers To Frequently Asked Questions About The Budget

 Was the budget deficit caused by the district’s recent labor contract agreements?

 Not by itself.
-A series of salary increases reached with multiple associations increased the district’s expenses by over $30 million.
-The district must identify cost savings in other areas or increase revenues in order to cover these costs in future years.
+A series of salary increases reached with multiple associations increased the district’s expenses by over $30 million at the start of the 2018-19 fiscal year.
+The district has been identifying cost savings in other areas to cover these costs in future years.

 Why can’t the district just “cut from the top” to balance the budget?

-The money being spent on administration cannot close the budget deficit.
+Administration makes up too small a portion of the budget to be sufficient to close the budget deficit.
 The district already operates a lean central office and administration compared to other similar districts.
 The total cost of General Administration for Sac City Unified is currently approximately 4.4% of its total budget.
-While further cuts in this area will be explored with the fiscal advisor, cuts at the top alone are not a viable solution.
+While further cuts in this area will continue to be explored with the fiscal advisor, cuts at the top alone are not a viable solution.

 Has the district communicated its financial challenges?